cosmos/cosmos-sdk/docs/spec/inflation/end_block.md

 The target annual inflation rate is recalculated for each provisions cycle.
-The inflation is also subject to a rate change (positive or negative) depending on the distance from the desired ratio (67%).
+The inflation is also subject to a rate change (positive or negative) depending on the distance from the target ratio (67%).
 The maximum rate change possible is defined to be 13% per year, however the annual inflation is capped as between 7% and 20%.